dskill/bice-box/README.md

 # Bice-Box

-An Audiovisual Effects Processor designed for Raspberry Pi systems.
+An Audiovisual Effects Processor designed for Raspberry Pi (but it also runs on Mac for development).

 ## Development Setup